PedroRossa/XRUI_Elements/README.md

-Instalação realizada via [Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@2.0/manual/index.html).

 # XR_UIElements 0.1 Alpha

-XRUI_Elements é um pacote de elementos para interação em Realidade Virtual (e futuramente Realidade Aumentada) para a Unity.

-Os elementos deste pacote foram desenvolvidos para funcionar integrados ao package [XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html).

-Atualmente é possível baixar e adicionar a XRUI_Elements em um projeto da unity a partir do sistema de custom packages [Instalation](#installation).
+XRUI_Elements it's a Element Package to be used on Virtual Reality (and in the near future Augmented Reality) Applications on Unity.

+This package's elements was developed to be worked with the package [XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html).

+By now, it's possible to download and add the XRUI_Elements on a Unity project by te custom packages system (explained on [Instalation](#installation)).

-Este projeto faz parte do projeto de pesquisa de Mestrado do @PedroRossa em parceria com o Vizlab | X-Reality and GeoInformatics Lab @vizlab-uni.
+This project it's part of a Master's Study made by @PedroRossa in partnership wit the Vizlab | X-Reality and GeoInformatics Lab - @vizlab-uni.

 <p align="center">
 <img src="https://github.com/PedroRossa/XR_UIElements/blob/master/_ReadMe_Resources/capaProvisoriaXRUIElements.png"  width="700" align="..." alt="Provisory Image">